 Gerber’s “Good Start Gentle Formula” contains the same processed ingredients, but instead of GMO corn syrup solids, it contains mostly whey protein concentrate, posing the same health risks as partially hydrolyzed nonfat milk and whey protein concentrates.
 It also lists vegetable oils and corn maltodextrin (likely GMO sourced) as two bulk ingredients, followed by a laundry list of variously sourced vitamins and minerals.
 The last ingredient in Gerber’s formula is soy lecithin; ninety-three percent of all soy is GMO.

-By demystifying the ingredients on the label, the morbid truth of GMO-overload is exposed.
+By demystifying the ingredients on the labels of infant formula, the morbid truth of GMO-overload is exposed.
 Not only are these two of the most recognizable and seemingly trustworthy brands, they demonstrate the power of effective marketing in shaping consumer beliefs.

 Safety First: How Do I Know What To Buy?

-Read the ingredients.
+Just as with any packaged foods, read the ingredients in the baby formula you purchase.
 The labels’ claims cannot be trusted; they are produced from a business mindset to gain your trust in order to sell a product.
 Check to see whether the product contains GMOs.
 (You can only be certain if the product is labeled organic or the label clearly states that it is GMO-free.)

-Also, steer clear of anything containing maltodextrin, carrageenan, added DHA, or ARA — as these are extracted by using the toxic chemical hexane — or synthetic nutrients or preservatives such as taurine.
+Also, steer clear of anything containing maltodextrin, carrageenan, added DHA, or ARA in baby formulas — as these are extracted by using the toxic chemical hexane — or synthetic nutrients or preservatives such as taurine.

 The best diet for a newborn is mother’s milk.
 The milk becomes richer and more nutritious when the mother eats clean and nutrient-dense whole foods.
-When breastfeeding is not an option, natural nutritionist Catherine J. Fromovich advises eating products that are:
+When breastfeeding is not an option, natural nutritionist Catherine J. Fromovich advises choosing baby formulas that are:

 1. GMO free